vrotondo/flask-sqlalchemy-querying-technical-lesson/README.md

 * Remove unnecessary/commented out code
 * If needed, update git ignore to remove sensitive data

-## Summary

-You should now be able to use Flask-SQLAlchemy and Flask-Migrate to send and receive information between databases, web servers, and clients far away.
-These powerful tools require practice to get used to - our next lesson will give you the chance to write a full-stack Flask application on your own.

-If your application for this lesson still isn't working, don't worry!
-Refer to the solution code below and meet with your peers, instructors, and coaches to iron out any remaining wrinkles.

 ## Considerations

 When designing queries in a Flask-SQLAlchemy application, consider the following: